pratikshap6298/Sales-performance-dashboard/README.md

 ##5.Insights

--Technology category generates the highest sales.

--Consumer segment contributes the largest revenue share.

--Sales increase towards the end of the year.
+-Technology category generated the highest overall sales and profit contribution -Consumer segment accounted for the largest share of total revenue -Sales and profit showed significant growth during the final quarter of the year -Western and Central regions contributed higher sales performance compared to other regions

 ##6.Screenshot